eIbrahim67/GymPro/README.md

 - **Personalized Training Plans**: Select a training plan that suits your lifestyle.
 Each plan includes recommended workout days and average daily durations.
 - **Trainer Subscription**: Users can subscribe to trainers who provide guidance and help them achieve their fitness goals with tailored advice and support.
 - **Workout Tracking**: Track reps, weights, and other workout data to monitor progress over time.
-- **Fitness News and Articles**: Stay updated with the latest in fitness science and training techniques.
-Access articles and tips related to gym training and overall fitness.
 - **User Profile**: Manage account details and view progress through a personalized profile page.

 ---